-Winchester South Coal Operations Whitehaven WS Pty Ltd (Winchester South), a subsidiary of Whitehaven Coal Limited (Whitehaven), proposes to develop the Winchester South Project (the Project), located approximately 200 kilometres (km) south west of Mackay and 30 km south east of Moranbah, within the Isaac Regional Council Local Government Area (LGA) of the Bowen Basin, in central Queensland (Figure 1).
+Whitehaven WS Pty Ltd (Winchester South), a subsidiary of Whitehaven Coal Limited (Whitehaven), proposes to develop the Winchester South Project (herein referred to as the Action), located approximately 200 kilometres (km) south west of Mackay and 30 km south east of Moranbah, within the Isaac Regional Council Local Government Area (LGA) of the Bowen Basin, in central Queensland (Figure 1).
 The Action would involve the development of an open cut coal mine and associated on-site and off-site infrastructure (e.g. electricity transmission line, water supply pipeline, access road etc.).